DeviCatOutlet/devicatoutlet.github.io/quotes.md

 * 578: "From what I can tell my skeleton looks fine" -DeviCat (02-Feb-19)
 * 579: "Give me hugs and kisses!
 I want hugs and kisses!" -DeviCat (02-Feb-19)
 * 580: "It's alright - we don't judge crumbs around here!" -DeviCat (02-Feb-19)
+* 581: "Science, you guys!
+Science!" -DeviCat (03-Feb-19)

-This list is missing 79 quotes, plus any that have been recently added.
+This list is missing 67 quotes, plus any that have been recently added.